Getting Started

 - Usage-based billing — you pay only for requests you make, nothing if you make none

-Your next step is to install the App in your AI client.
+Your next step is to install the MCP server in your AI client.
 This takes about two minutes.

 Install in Your AI Client

-Go to your subscriptions page and expand the Installation Instructions section on the App card.
-You will find the exact commands with your App's slug and version pre-filled.
+Go to your subscriptions page and expand the Installation Instructions section on the subscription card.
+You will find the exact commands with your MCP server's slug and version pre-filled.

-If you need to construct the URL manually, mctx Apps support two URL options:
+If you need to construct the URL manually, mctx MCP servers support two URL options:

 Versionless (recommended) — always connects to the latest deployed version: